LLLiq/CCC2023/README.md

 2. Hardware execution

-Hardware execution can be run using filter2d_8K_advanced project hardware submitted in the repository's project folder.
+Hardware execution can be run using filter2d_8K_advanced project hardware which is submitted in the repository's project folder.

 In each project directory, there is an 'execution' folder that contains the compiled xclbin file.
 If you want to run it on the VCK5000, you can execute the following code.